klaarnut/user-docs/en/creating-blog.md

 6. Enable/Disable author name on each post.
 7. Enable/Disable show catagories on each post.

-**Posts in Category**: Show all blog post which create on the same post's category.
+**Posts in Category**: Shows all blog post which create on the same post's category.

 ![image](images/blog-postcategory.jpg)